 Entertainment Don Cheadle to star in Showtime series ‘Black Monday’ The Seth Rogen and Evan Goldberg-produced show centers around Wall Street stock market crash of 1987.
 "Black Monday," starring Don Cheadle, will be "a scathing comic commentary on the excess of the '80s."
 Photo Credit: Getty Images / Emma McIntyre By amNY Updated June 14, 2018 6:54 PM Print Share fbShare Tweet gShare Email It’s showtime again for Don Cheadle.
 The Emmy-winning “House of Lies” actor is set to star in the new Showtime series “Black Monday.”
 As the title suggests, the 10-episode season will revolve around the Wall Street stock market crash of 1987.
 Andrew Rannells and Regina Hall are set to co-star in the show, created by Jordan Cahan and David Caspe.
 Described as “a scathing comic commentary on the excess of the ’80s” by Showtime president David Nevins, “Black Monday” has a couple of comedy specialists signed on as producers — Seth Rogen and Evan Goldberg, who co-wrote “Superbad,” “Pineapple Express” and “This is the End,” and both directed “The Interview.”
 The pair directed the pilot of this series, which is slated to premiere in 2019.
-By amNY Share on Facebook Share on Twitter More on this topic The TV shows you'll be watching this summerGet ready to watch a ton of TV.
-When 'This Is Us,' other TV shows return Tearful Tuesdays begin this September.
+By amNY Share on Facebook Share on Twitter More on this topic The TV shows you should be watching this September Get ready to watch a ton of TV.
+All the fall TV return dates you need to knowGo ahead and clear your evenings.
 Comments Comments section is temporarily on hold.
 Here’s why.